Introduction to Lead Generation & Nurturing

 Welcome to a new series all about the importance of lead nurturing, exploring the benefits of fostering good relationships with prospects, the practicalities of putting a good system in place to nurture that relationship and how you can incorporate successful nurturing campaigns seamlessly into your business.
 We’ll start off by covering the basics, in this article “An Introduction to Lead Generation & Nurturing.”

-Lead generation and nurturing are practices that we would encourage any small or medium business to use in order to help grow their marketing efforts.
+Lead generation and nurturing are practices that we would encourage any business to use in order to help grow their marketing efforts.
 They are a powerful way of increasing your brand’s reach and appealing to new people.
 But what do they involve?
 We’ve got a lot of ground to cover, so let’s start with the basics…

 What is a Lead?